Alkxs/Alkxs/README.md

 <h1 align="center">About Me</h1>

-- :wave: I'm Alex Lauri, a full-stack web developer
+- :wave: I'm Alex Lauri, a software developer
 - ⚡️  Proud member of the incredible 100Devs community.
 - 👨‍💻 I'm currently refining my skills in Data Structures and Algorithms.
-- 🤓 I’m currently learning Next.js
-- 👯 I’m looking to collaborate to open source projects to contribute, expand my knowledge and find a community
+- 👯 I’m looking to collaborate on open-source projects to contribute, expand my knowledge, and find a community
-- 🥅  2024 Goals: to find interesting opportunities as a web developer
+- 🥅  2024 Goals: to find interesting opportunities as a software developer
 - :zap: Fun fact: I love to play sports and read personal development books
 - 📫 How to reach me: